Hackante/Hackante/README.md

 ### Hi there 👋
+My name is Hackante.
+I mostly develop Discord bots ~~altough I often don't finish them~~.
+And I am currently working in a small team at this organisation: [wwosimulation](https://github.com/wwosimulation).
+Currently I try to switch my projects from JavaScript to TypeScript.

+You can contact me at any time via Discord: @Hackante#1482.

 <!--
 **Hackante/Hackante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.